 This British Newspaper bears a Tax Stamp used in the British Isles.
-The 1765 Stamp Act required documents to be printed on taxed paper.
-An elaborate emblem that included royal symbols was required on to be printed or attached to documents and papers.
-The paper was stamped in Britain, sent to the colonies and sold by government appointed officials.
+The 1765 Stamp Act required documents to be printed on paper that was taxed.
+An elaborate emblem that included royal symbols was needed on to be printed or attached to documents and papers.
+The paper was stamped in Britain, sent to the colonies and sold by government-appointed officials.
 The emblem proved that tax had been paid.
 The American Colonists argued that only their local colonial assemblies could enact such a tax.
 The Stamp Act was one of the catalysts for the American Revolution.

 The colonists objected because they had no representation in the Parliament.
-In 1765, the Sons of Liberty formed and used public demonstrations, boycott and violence to ensure that the British tax laws were unenforceable.
-In Boston, the Sons of Liberty burned the records of the vice admiralty court and looted the home of chief justice.
-Several colonial legislatures called for united action and nine colonies sent delegates to the Stamp Act Congress in New York City in October 1765.
+In 1765, the Sons of Liberty formed and used public demonstrations, boycott, and violence to make sure that the British tax laws were unenforceable.
+In Boston, the Sons of Liberty burned the records of the vice-admiralty court and looted the home of chief justice.
+Several colonial legislatures called for united action and nine colonies sent delegates to the Stamp Act Congress in New York City on October 1765.
 A “Declaration of Rights and Grievances” stating that taxes passed without representation violated their rights as Englishmen.

 Colonists went further and started boycotting imports of British merchandise.
-Massachusetts was declared in a state of rebellion in 1775 and the British garrison was ordered to disarm the rebels and arrest their leaders.
-These orders lead to the Battles of Lexington and Concord which marked the start of the military campaign of the American Revolution.
+Massachusetts was declared in a state of rebellion in 1775, and the British garrison was ordered to disarm the rebels and arrest their leaders.
+These orders led to the Battles of Lexington and Concord, which marked the start of the military campaign of the American Revolution.

 - George Washington’s War Tent

 - Inn Sign from the “General Wolfe” Tavern